 Initially the group looked at the carbon footprint of the actual Meeting House, which is low, but the carbon footprint of travelling to Meeting is high, because of the rural area we live in.
 Individual carbon footprints can be significant and difficult to change.

-The group held a stall at the Green Fair on August Bank Holiday weekend 2013.
+The group has held a stall at the Green Fair on August Bank Holiday weekend regularly

 Currently the group is looking at car sharing schemes for attendance at Meeting.

 Our art group meets on the third Wednesday morning of the month.
 We start at 10:00., finishing by midday.
 We are guided by Julia who gives us inspiring ideas around a theme, subject or technique.
 We work in a quiet supportive atmosphere usually sharing our work at the end of a session.
 In the past we have worked on such ideas as landscape, trees, bark and leaves, still life and using pastels.

 In the summer of 2011 our Quaker Reading Group read Rex Ambler’s book Light to live by and we felt that there was more to be learned, more for us to experience, before we could let this topic go.
 We purchased the CDs from the Quaker Bookshop which inspired us further.
 The Friend did a series of nine weekly articles on Experiment with Light and the group was very encouraged by these articles to form our own Light Group.
 The Kindlers were doing workshops around the country and we invited them to Ludlow.
 As a result, three Light Groups were soon formed.
 Over time they have developed a life of their own, each one unique to their participants.

 Here are the words we use to guide the stages of our meditation, each of which takes about seven minutes:

 1: Relax body and mind.
 Let yourself become wholly receptive.

 2: Let the real concerns of your life emerge.
 ‘What is really going on in my life?’
 Do not try to answer the question.
 Let the answer come.